Residency Requirements & Legal Guide in China

 Banking Access

-- Proof of address in China
+- Proof of address (lease/hotel)

 Insurance Requirements

-- Social insurance for workers
+- Social insurance enrollment within 30 days

 Citizenship Requirements